 - 1975: President Gerald Ford calls for legislation to reduce regulations on the trucking industry, and appoints ICC commissioners who favored deregulation.

-- 1980: With President Jimmy Carter’s support, the ICC makes several rulings which reduce federal oversight over the trucking industry.
+- 1980: With President Jimmy Carter’s support, the ICC makes several rulings that reduce federal oversight over the trucking industry.
 Congress then enacts the Motor Carrier Act of 1980, which decreases the authority the ICC has over the trucking industry.

 - 1982: Size and weight limits for the trucking industry are set with the Surface Transportation Act of 1982.